Tuesday 20 September 2016

 Purpose of event

-This one-day event will bring together and enable key UK stakeholders to learn more about the context for English language training, teaching and learning across the countries of the Maghreb – Algeria, Libya, Morocco and Tunisia - and opportunities that may exist.
-We will share research, market intelligence and our insights to facilitate the UK ELT sector’s engagement in the region.
+This one-day event brought together and enabled key UK stakeholders to learn more about the context for English language training, teaching and learning across the countries of the Maghreb – Algeria, Libya, Morocco and Tunisia - and opportunities that may exist.
+We shared research, market intelligence and our insights to facilitate the UK ELT sector’s engagement in the region.

 - Share context, research and insights into the Maghreb region